BenjaminSchiller/JOBS/README.md

 # JOBS

-JOBS provides a small set of bash scripts that can be used to quickly schedule jobs on any machine that supplies a bash shell.
+JOBS provides a single of bash script (and a config file) that can be used to quickly schedule jobs on any machine that supplies a bash shell.

 JOBS executes all created jobs in a FIFO order and guarantees that only the configured number of jobs are executed simultaneously.
-This is helpful in case many processes with potentially different runtimes need to be executed but the machine should not be overloaded BUT the maximum number of available processors should be exhausted.
+Such a scheduling mechanism is required / helpful in case:

+1. multiple processes should be executed with different runtimes (so starting them sequentially does not make sense)
+2. only a limited number of processes should be started on the target machine (in order to not overload the machine and to ensure comparability of runtimes)
+3. the maximum nunber of available / assigned processes should actually be used at all times to exploit all resources

 ## Scenario

-We assume that there is a server on which jobs should be executed.
+We assume that there is a single server on which jobs should be executed.
 All commands to JOBS can be executed from a remote machine or on the target executing machine itself.
 In the following, we call the machine on which JOBS is running the **server**.
 The machine that issues command to JOBS is called **client**, but of course both can be the same machine.